steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 1. Callers may use `Seekable.seek()` to positions within this array, with future reads starting at this offset.
 1. The cost of a forward or backwards seek is low.
+1. There is no requirement for the stream implementation to be thread safe. callers MUST assume that instances are not thread-safe.

 Files are opened via `FileSystem.open(p)`, which, if successful, returns: